rdegges/rdegges-blog/articles/2010/python-challenge-thoughts.md

 Title: Python Challenge Thoughts

-If you didn’t read my previous post, you’ll want to check that out first: [The Purely Functional Python Brainfuck Challenge][].
+If you didn't read my previous post, you'll want to check that out first: [The Purely Functional Python Brainfuck Challenge][].

 So, today was the first day I really invested some thought and time into the challenge.
-I decided that before just diving into code I’d spend some time reading up on functional programming in python, and learn a bit.
+I decided that before just diving into code I'd spend some time reading up on functional programming in python, and learn a bit.

 The first thing I read through was the official python functional programming page which you can find [here][].
-This had a bunch of useful information regarding functional programming tools in python, but didn’t really have any examples of *actual* functional programs.
+This had a bunch of useful information regarding functional programming tools in python, but didn't really have any examples of *actual* functional programs.

 I learn by reading, and code samples are very helpful to me, so today I spent a